-In today’s installment of our rapid developer profile series, we talk with Laurens Steffers, a Mendix-certified Rapid Developer and SAP Consultant at itelligence.
+In today’s maker profile, we talk with Laurens Steffers, a Mendix-certified Rapid Developer and SAP Consultant at itelligence.
 Laurens uses Mendix to develop apps that support the Netherlands’ food and agriculture industry.
 See how Laurens embraces change and looks to low-code technology to sustainably feed the world.

 What’s your education and professional background?
 Do you have prior development experience?